Julius-R/starter-workflow-template-pug/README.md

 2. Uglify your js in the final output
 3. Use Sass and have the output a css file
 4. Use ES6 (I added jquery just to test, you can delete if you want)
+5. Pug Templating has been included for this release

 Getting Started
 ===============